Sebi1128/DAL_CS/README.md

 with a cuda version X.Y compatible with your GPU.

-Before running, you should login to your wandb (Weights and Biases) account:
+Before running, you should log in to your wandb (Weights and Biases) account:

 ```shell
 wandb login
 ```

-You can change the parameters regarding Weights and Biases in `main.py` at line `70`.
+You can change the parameters regarding Weights and Biases in `main.py` at line `83`.

 For more information, please visit [Weights and Biases](https://wandb.ai).